Preventing webhooks from getting disabled

 Gain a better understanding of what causes a webhook to get disabled and how to prevent it from happening

-To reduce stress on our nodes and minimize unwanted downtimes, Digital River automatically disables webhooks that repeatedly time out, fail to respond, or return errors.
+To reduce stress on our nodes and minimize unwanted downtimes, Digital River automatically disables that repeatedly time out, fail to respond, or return errors.

 To prevent a webhook from being deactivated, we recommend that you:

-Make sure your webhooks respond to Digital River’s callbacks within 3000 milliseconds.
+Make sure your respond to Digital River’s callbacks within 3000 milliseconds.
 Anything longer than that is considered a timeout.

 To indicate that a callback will be handled asynchronously, your webhooks should immediately respond with an HTTP status code of 202 Accepted

-If you have a webhook that frequently fails or experiences timeouts, it might be subscribed to an event containing JSON keys that it can't process.
+If you have a that frequently fails or experiences timeouts, it might be subscribed to an containing JSON keys that it can't process.
 Either deselect the problematic event by editing the webhook in the Digital River Dashboard or modify your handler’s logic to solve this.
 Additionally, ensure that the webhook only subscribes to events required by your application and deselect any that are not.

 If the data.object

-of an event is not what you expected, perhaps because it's missing a key or a value is incorrectly formatted, respond with an HTTP status code of 400 Bad Request
+of an is not what you expected, perhaps because it's missing a key or a value is incorrectly formatted, respond with an HTTP status code of 400 Bad Request

 .
 Ensure the error has a descriptive message